 The evaluation of all three of these steps must be performed by the Program faculty, as represented by the student's Thesis Committee.
-The committee will consist of at least four members: a minimum of three from Carnegie Mellon, at least two of whom must be faculty members in the Robotics Institute, and at least one qualified researcher who is external to Carnegie Mellon.
+The committee will consist of at least four members: a minimum of three from Carnegie Mellon, at least two of whom must be faculty members in the Robotics Institute, and one faculty member with a primary appointment in Robotics, and at least one qualified researcher who is external to Carnegie Mellon.
 The student's advisor is the chairperson of the Thesis Committee.
 The entire composition of the committee must be approved by the Chair of the Program before the Thesis Proposal is presented.